elanlopes/es-theme-rg503-epicnoir/README.md

-## EpicNoir RetroPie Theme
+## EpicNoir RG503 Theme

-This is a modern dark RetroPie theme based on original ideas by Chicuelo and brought to life in collaboration with Nick L (c64-dev).
+This is a modern dark Anbernic RG503 theme based on original ideas by Chicuelo and Nick L (c64-dev).
+Anbernic has commercial his retro handheld RG503 with an altered version from this theme and excludes the authors' proper credits from files.
+I liked the theme and decided to remaster it with the original authors' credits and some adjustments for the RG503 handheld screen.

 ---